 - Buy fresh fruit and veggies in bulk and split with a friend or two.

-- Visit Newcastle Farmers Market or Lake Macquarie City Farmers Market and buy fresh food in season straight from the farmers.
+- Visit farmers markets.
+Locally, you can visit Newcastle Farmers Market or Lake Macquarie City Farmers Market and buy fresh food in season straight from the farmers.

 - Buy non-perishables in bulk when they’re on sale.
 E.g. canned food, toilet paper, laundry detergent, etc

 - Grow your own herbs and vegetables.
 Even if you’re not a major green thumb, they’re easy to grow and save you purchasing herbs or veggies.